omidiu/omidiu/README.md

 # Hi there 👋, I'm Omid Saghatchian!

 ## 🧑‍🔬 About Me
-I am an ML Researcher and a passionate learner.
+I am an ML Engineer and a passionate learner.
 Here are some highlights of my academic and professional journey:

 - 🎓 **Current Pursuits**:
   I am currently pursuing a master’s degree in Data Mining at Shahid Beheshti University with a GPA of **19.65**, holding the first rank in my major.